 “The approach would be soft and refined and could center on the positive reaction to the new collection.
 Support the sale with photos from the media depicting the styles or a video of the runway fashion show.”

-▪ The merchandise y casual and the music louder:
+▪ The merchandise is casual and the music louder:

 “The approach should be more casual and friendlier.
 Making eye contact and acknowledging with a simple hello might be in order.”

 “No approach is likely necessary or appropriate.”

 ◼️ A Solo Buyer vs a Group of Buyers.

 Dealing with a couple needs a different sale strategy than someone that’s buying solo.
 Why?
 Because there’s always a No in a couple.2

 One person would be the decision-maker and the other person will try to make the decision-maker change his/her mind.